Frequently Asked Questions about Counselling and Psychotherapy

 What does it cost?

 Therapy is charged per session and costs vary hugely from one therapist to another.
-I offer a sliding scale and offer low cost therapy to those who would otherwise be unable to afford it.
+My fee for counselling and psychotherapy is on a sliding scale from £35 to £50 per session.
+My reduced fee is for for students, NHS workers and those who would otherwise be unable to afford counselling.
+In every case the first session is £20.
+This gives you an opportunity to meet me and make a more informed decision about whether you'd like to continue.
 Please contact me to see if I can help.

 How do I find the right therapist?

 Sheldon Bach, a very experienced New York psychotherapist, recalls the advice he heard long ago: "Take the analyst to a stable and see how the horses react to him".
 Hardly practical advice, even in Exeter, but it carries a nugget of value: judge your therapist with your instincts.
 The relationship you develop with them is the key factor in how well the work will progress, so it's vital that you feel right about them.